metalama/Metalama.Documentation/content/conceptual/implementation/aspect-serialization.md

 ## How are objects serialized?

-Metalama uses a custom serializer, which is implemented in the <xref:Metalama.Framework.Serialization> namespace and has a similar behavior as Microsoft's legacy `BinaryFormatter` serializable.
+Metalama uses a custom serializer, which is implemented in the <xref:Metalama.Framework.Serialization> namespace and has a similar behavior as Microsoft's legacy `BinaryFormatter` serializer.

 Unlike more familiar JSON or XML serializers, Metalama's serializer: